barrymun/portfolio-v2/README.md

 - [ ] Alter the craft and dock sprites
 - [ ] Add the details of at least 3 projects
 - [ ] Create a details card CSS element for these projects
-- [ ] Dock should move around the scene a little
 - [ ] Add a planet/moon that rotates somewhere
+- [ ] Make the previous/next buttons smaller on mobile
+- [ ] Fix the icons for the previous/next buttons

 ## In Progress